Nuteki: Early years (2007-2009)

 In February 2008, NUTEKI self-released their debut single "Glass of My Soul", which later became the band's most popular release to date.
 After this release, the band participated in the "Destined to Be Number One" music contest held in Moscow and managed to take the first place.
 This achievement was incredibly important in the history of the band, seeing as all the members' ages ranged from 16 to 18 years during that period.
 Following the success, the band headlined the 45-date "Summer Music Festival" during the Summer of the same year.

-In January 2009, the band finished shooting the music video for their "Glass of My Soul" single.
-Being featured on many Russian TV channels, the music video brought NUTEKI a new wave of exposure.

 Digital Dreams, Unplugged #1 (2010-2013)

 On August 1, 2010, the band's debut album "Digital Dreams" was released.
-To accompany the release, the band held a 12-date tour across Ukraine.

 In the beginning of 2011's Summer, the band started recording the music video for "The Clowns", which is released in June 2012.

 The year of 2011 was a very active period for the group, during which they had numerous concerts, including "The Big Clowns Show" tour across Ukraine.

 In February 2012 NUTEKI releases their first acoustic album called "Unplugged #1".
-The music video for the piano version of their song "Don't Be Silent" is released with the album.